Utilities in the County of St. Paul

 Three Ways to Pay

 Utility Customers can still apply to have their water and sewer bills withdrawn from their bank account.
 The monthly withdrawal will be the actual invoice amount; it will not be pro-rated.
-Contact the County Main Office to apply.
+Contact the County Main Office.
+Access the application form here: Application Form.

 2. By Mail